01 of 07

 Tests with a continuity tester must be done with the circuit power off (no voltage).
 For the... same reason, you can test switches and other devices when they aren't even connected to the circuit wiring.
 Always turn off the power to the circuit or device that you'll be testing!

 Continuity testers are also great for checking wire runs for a complete circuit.
 You can also use them to find short circuits in wiring.
 For example, if two wires have melted together inside the outer jacket of nonmetallic (NM) cable.
 If you touch one tester probe or clip to the white wire and touch the other probe or clip to the black wire, if the tester lights up the wires are identified as being shorted together.Continue to 7 of 7 below.

 07 of 07

-Multimeters are the most complex electrical testers because like their name says they perform various functions of testing.
-With this tester, you can have precise readings of resistance, AC and DC voltage, continuity, capacitance, and frequency if you get the high-dollar tester.
+Multimeters are the most versatile of the basic electrical testers and, as their name implies, are capable of many different testing functions.
+Most multimeters can provide precise readings of resistance, AC and DC voltage, continuity, capacitance, and frequency.

 Multimeters have a boxy body with a digital or analog readout, a dial for setting the test function (as well as voltage and various readout settings), and two long leads with metal probes at their ends.
 These testers range widely in... quality and accuracy.
 For DIYers and basic household use, a simple digital multimeter is a great all-around tester to have.